The Magic Machine

 Joel Elliott - Lead Vocals & Rhythm Guitar

-Bandmaster Joel is an entertainer, composer, and sometimes actor who developed his on-the-fly style and quad-octave range through pure repetition; non-stop rock with various bands and theatre productions over the course of nearly 15 years.
+Bandmaster Joel is an entertainer, composer, and sometimes actor who developed his on-the-fly style and triple-octave range through pure repetition; non-stop rock with various bands and theatre productions over the course of 15 years.

 Joel composed 10 original songs for Phantom of the Opry, which was staged at Ottawa's Gladstone Theatre in February, 2017.
 Joel acted as musical director and band leader for the show, which boasted a four piece band and a 7 member cast/chorus!
 Big sound means big fun!